AndersSchmidtHansen/Scientific/documentation/dummy_content.md

-##THE JOURNEY TO DANVILLIERS.
-1552
+##Abstract

-On his return from the expedition against the German camp [1](#fn "Ahlberg, P.E.
+On his return from the expedition against the German camp[1](#fn "Ahlberg, P.E.
 1990.
 Glimpsing the hidden majority.
 Nature 344: 23."), King Henry besieged Danvilliers, and those within would not surrender.
 They got the worst of it, but our powder failed us; so they had a good shot at our men.
 There was a culverin-shot passed through the tent of H. de Rohan, which hit a gentleman leg who was of his household.
 I had to finish the cutting off of it, which I did without applying the hot irons.

-### The formula
+## Methods
 When $a \ne 0$, there are two solutions to \(ax^2 + bx + c = 0\) and they are:
 $$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$